verodw/queuecheck-iota-dapp/README.md

 ---

-## Smart Contract Structure
+## Future Roadmap

-The core logic resides in `sources/queuecheck.move`.
-It defines:
+Potential improvements for a production release:

-* `struct Location`: A shared object holding the queue number, wait time, and timestamp.
+* ✅ **Anti-Spam Cooldown:** Implementing a time-lock (e.g., 5 minutes) per user to prevent draining the reward pool.
-* `struct AdminCap`: A capability allowing only the admin to create new locations to prevent spam.
+* ✅ **Token Utility:** Enabling governance voting using $QUEUE tokens to let users decide on new locations.
-* `public entry fun update_queue`: The main logic allowing public participation in updating the data.
+* ✅ **Treasury Management:** Adding admin functions to refill the Reward Pool when funds run low.

 ---

 ## Acknowledgement

-This project was developed for the **Build on IOTA Workshop – Jakarta**.
+This project was developed by **Veronica Dwiyanti** for the **Build on IOTA Workshop – Jakarta**.
-It serves as a demonstration of **IOTA Move fundamentals**: Object Ownership, Shared Objects, and dApp integration.
+It serves as a demonstration of advanced IOTA concepts: *Shared Objects, Coin Standards, and Programmable Transaction Blocks (PTB).*